 A restaurant’s website includes vital contact information, appealing photos, and a helpful menu page.
 However, it should also include a place to submit and show off reviews.

-Hand Out Physical Request Cards or Reminders
+Provide Physical Request Cards or Reminders

 Include a Question in Your POS System (If Available)

 This approach allows you to get immediate feedback from customers, especially from those that had a less-than-favorable experience.
-You can nip problems in the bud and solve them immediately rather than waiting for a customer to leave a public complaint about your business online.
+You can nip problems in the bud and solve them immediately rather than wait for a customer to leave a public complaint about your business online.

 Customer Feedback Is Valuable Social Proof